keptn-sandbox/keptn-azure-devops-extension/README_DEV.md

 which will go to each task directory and install dependencies there.

 ## Clean, Build, Test (CBT)

+**Note:** at the time of writing, existing tests are flaky, please proceed with caution

 In the main directory, run
 ```